hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/UPGRADE.md

 ## Deprecated API Migration Guide

-> **IMPORTANT** - Please share this information with any team developing their own helm charts or creating kubernetes manifests.
+> **IMPORTANT** - Please share this information with any team developing their own helm charts or creating Kubernetes manifests.

 As the Kubernetes API evolves, APIs are periodically reorganized or upgraded.
 When APIs evolve, the old API is deprecated and eventually removed.
 This page contains information you need to know when migrating from deprecated API versions to newer and more stable API versions.

-For details please refer to the [official kubernetes documentation](https://kubernetes.io/docs/reference/using-api/deprecation-guide/)
+For details please refer to the [official Kubernetes documentation](https://kubernetes.io/docs/reference/using-api/deprecation-guide/)

 ---